ChaseElander/ENGL460-Project/Scenes.md

 ## Main Room

 You enter the ballroom through grande double doors and look around to find your date.
 Your eyes fall upon a beautiful woman in a slender, red satin gown who is laughing and drinking a glass of champagne with a man.
 She is wearing a gorgeous string of bright diamonds that are sparkling in the light.
 You kind of want to go talk to her.
 You keep searching though and see a man with a distinct Rolex watch talking in hushed tones to someone over by the staircase.
-Finally you see your daate, Taylor, standing over by the food tables.
+Finally you see your date, Taylor, standing over by the food tables.

-You are slowly walking forward in the room when the man witht he Rolex walks up onto the stairs and clinks a glass to grab everyone's focus:
+You are slowly walking forward in the room when the man with the Rolex walks up onto the stairs and clinks a glass to grab everyone's focus:

 Rolex man: Good evening everyone, and welcome to my home.
-I am so glad that you all have gathered here with us tonight and I hope you all have a chance to get to know each other. i am your Host, Buff Wellington, and I can't wait to meet all of you.
+I am so glad that you all have gathered here with us tonight and I hope you all have a chance to get to know each other.
+I am your Host, Buff Wellington, and I can't wait to meet all of you.

 He steps down the stairs and you decide where you want to go next: